Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Equipment Lists

 Only pack what’s needed for the trek to travel light and comfortably.
 You can store your excess luggage at The Everest Holiday for free.
 Porters will carry your main trekking bag, but the weight limit is 10 kg for each trekker.
-Since one porter carries the luggage for two people, we suggest that you and a trekking partner share one large duffel bag (over 60 Liters).
+Since one porter carries the luggage for two people, we suggest that you and a trekking partner share one large duffel bag (over 60 litres).

 • Sun hat (wide-brimmed)